Former Fed Explains Blueface's Attempted Murder Charge. Will He Beat The Case?

 That might be a part of his entourage.

-The clip person is out there, gets out the way.
+The clip person is out there.

-And then bam, you can see this light right here.
+And then, bam, you can see this light right here.

 That's the gun going off.